PhD in Christianity

 Students should be in close consultation with faculty in the fields of their specialization (e.g., Judaism or Christianity) in working out the details of their particular programs.

 Students are expected to confer closely with their faculty advisor(s) about the content of their individual field examinations.
 The subjects of examination, when they have been agreed upon, should be set out in writing and accompanied by student-generated bibliographies that define the scope of the student's responsibility in each of the areas of examination.
-Advisors will notify the department of their approval of such proposals and retain copies of the written agreement.
-Students are expected to complete courses in more than one historical period, and are urged to consult course listings in other relevant departments for offerings which might be of particular interest.
+Advisors will notify the department of their approval of the proposals and retain copies of the written agreement.
+Students are expected to complete courses in more than one historical period and are urged to consult course listings in other relevant departments for offerings which might be of interest.

 Language Requirements